A practical guide to the Zendesk Inbox in 2026

 Expert Verified

 Switching from a chaotic shared email to a system like Zendesk is a huge relief for any support team.
 For the first time, conversations are tracked, nothing slips through the cracks, and you have a real system of record.
 But if you’re reading this, you’ve probably hit the next stage: growth.
-And with growth comes a whole new set of problems.
+And with growth comes new opportunities to optimize.

 What is the Zendesk Inbox?